-But it can get you noticed – it can get you wanted – which can lead to an interview, which can get you a job.
+But a resume can get you noticed – it can get you wanted – which can lead to an interview, which can get you a job.

 Resume tips from a top recruiter (Forbes)

-Attention spans are growing shorter.
+Attention spans are shrinking.
 You don’t have to include your entire work history.
 Tailor your information to the level of the job you're applying for.
 Don't repeat the same tasks under each work listing.
 Show growth.
+Emphasize results.

 The first step in constructing a resume is to look at job postings.
-A smart career planner continually scans job postings – for the job they want now, and for the jobs they want in the future.
+A smart career planner continually scans job postings--for the job she wants next, and for the jobs she wants into the future.
 If you look ahead at postings for the kind of job you want in 5 years…10 years…20 years…you can identify which skills and qualifications you lack, and you can formulate a plan to gain those skills and qualifications before you make your next move.

-Don’t use a template.
+Avoid templates.
+All templates, including Canva.
 People end up fighting with templates and often defeat their goal of a good-looking format.
-If you like a font or look of a template, use the ideas, but you’ll be better served to start from scratch in Microsoft Word so that you have better control.
+If you like the font or look of a template borrow the ideas.
+But you’ll be better served to start from scratch in Microsoft Word so that you have better control of your document.

-I used to advise saving a resume as a PDF file when emailing to recruiters so that your formatting doesn’t change when they open it.
-But many large companies use scanning programs that don't pick up content on a PDF.
+Check before sending a PDF.
+I used to advise saving a resume as a PDF file so your formatting won’t change.
+But some companies use scanning programs that don't pick up content on a PDF.
 So clarify whether Word or PDF is best when sending your resume to a company.

 If you do have a second page, indicate it’s a 2-page resume on the first page, and include the header (at least partially – with your name) on the second page.

 Frontload.
 Put your strongest information at the top.
 Frontload bullets on work experiences, and frontload the whole resume.
 Frontloading is a smart strategy.